AAAI-15 Demonstrations Program

 Call for Demonstrations

 AAAI-15 is the first Winter AAAI Conference.
 One innovation is the Demonstrations Program, which is intended to foster discussion and exchange of ideas among researchers and practitioners from academe and industry by presenting software and hardware systems and research prototypes of such systems, including their capabilities and workings.
+Accepted demonstrations will be allocated one time slot of 1-1/2 or 2 hours during one of the main conference days, likely during the poster program.
+Robot hardware and software can alternatively be showcased in the AAAI-15 Robotics Exhibition Program, which provides exhibit space during all conference days with the expectation that the exhibit will be showcased during all main conference days.
 (The Demonstration Program is not meant for commercial purposes, since AAAI-15 has separate exhibits for these purposes.)

 Topics of Interest